Our full policy covers:

 Our form will ask you to specify details such as the address of your empty house, what the building is made of, and previous insurance history.

-As an insurance provider of specialist cover, we can offer protection for a range of needs, as well as for an empty property.
+As an insurance provider of specialist cover for landlords, we can offer protection for a range of needs, as well as for an empty property.

 Landlord Insurance, which is also referred to as Buy to Let Insurance, can include the following: